TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Detailed Design/Corona Detection & Camera Sensing Design/CoronaDetection.md

 ## Function of the Subsystem

-The Corona Detection and Camera Sensing Subsystem is responsible for helping the ArcAngel Drone identify and confirm corona discharge problems on high‑voltage power lines.
-The ultraviolet (UV) sensor detects the invisible light emitted when corona occurs, which serves as an early indicator of insulation damage or electrical stress.
-In parallel, the camera provides visual support by assisting with drone navigation and capturing images of any visible damage to the conductors or supporting structures.
-By combining invisible UV detection with visible imagery, the subsystem delivers more reliable results and reduces the chance of false positives.
+The Corona Detection and Camera Sensing Subsystem is responsible for helping the ArcAngel Drone identify and confirm thermal anomalies on high‑voltage power lines.
+The thermal camera detects abnormal heat signatures that may indicate insulation damage, electrical stress, or arcing.
+In parallel, the camera provides visual support by assisting with drone navigation and capturing imagery of conductors and supporting structures.
+By combining thermal detection with visual recording, the subsystem delivers reliable results and reduces the chance of false positives.
 This integration makes inspections safer and more efficient, allowing crews to spot potential issues early and respond quickly with accurate, actionable information.

+---

 ## Specifications and Constraints